Gema Alava: Chronology

 For the book project Tell Me the Truth/Dime la verdad, 2008-2013 (2013), Alava asks eleven professionals from different fields to write an essay about the possibility or impossibility of telling truths in their fields: science, law, art, journalism, politics, history.
 A limited soft-cover edition of 500 books were printed in 2013 by Gema Alava Studio.

+A limited soft-cover edition of 500 books were printed in 2013 by Gema Alava Studio.